SS Francisco Morazan (1922): Description

 As built, she was propelled by two steam turbines, double reduction geared, driving a single screw propeller.
-The turbines were built by Allgemeine Elektrizitäts-Gesellschaft, Berlin.
+The turbines were built by Allgemeine Elektricitäts-Gesellschaft, Berlin.

 History

 Arcadia was built for Hamburg Amerikanische Packetfahrt AG, Hamburg.
 She was launched In June 1922.
 Arcadia was operated under the management of Deutsche Levant Linie AG.
 Her port of registry was Hamburg and the Code Letters RCSM were allocated.
 In 1934, her Code Letters were changed to DHBK.

 In 1934, Arcadia was sold to Kohlen-Import und Poseidon Schiffahrt, Königsberg and was renamed Elbing.
 A new four-cylinder compound steam engine was fitted in 1935.
 The engine had two cylinders of 13 in and two cylinders of 27+9/16 in diameter by 27+9/16 in stroke.

 In 1940, Elbing was requisitioned by the Kriegsmarine for use as a coal ship in Operation Sea Lion.
 In March 1941 she was set on fire after being shelled by HMS Tartar during Operation Claymore and beached at Solvær, Lofoten Islands, Norway.
-Subsequently, repaired, she saw service in Norwegian waters in 1942 and was returned to Kohlen-Import und Poseidon Schiffahrt in 1943.
+Subsequently repaired, she saw service in Norwegian waters in 1942 and was returned to Kohlen-Import und Poseidon Schiffahrt in 1943.
 In 1945, her port of registry was changed to Nordenham.
 She was damaged after being shelled by land-based artillery and beached on Schweinesand island.
 In May 1945, Elbing was seized in the River Elbe.
-She was passed to the MoWT and renamed Empire Congress.
+She was passed to the Ministry of War Transport and renamed Empire Congress.
 Her port of registry was changed to London.
 The Code Letters GFSV and United Kingdom Official Number 180691 were allocated.
 She was placed under the management of Chine Trading Co Ltd, Cardiff.

 In 1946, Empire Congress was allocated to the Norwegian government.
 She was renamed Brunes.
 She was operated under the management of Kr Jebsen.
 In 1947, she was sold to R Mithassel, Norway and renamed Skuld.
 In 1948, Mithassel was taken over by Birger Ekerholt and the ship was renamed Ringås.
 On 30 June 1952, the Belgian Victory ship Mahenge collided with the French Liberty ship Granville north of Alderney, Channel Islands.
 Ringås rescued the 46 crew and three passengers from Mahenge, which sank.
 Granville was badly damaged and set on fire.
 She was towed into Cherbourg, France after the fire had been extinguished.
 In 1952, Ringås made her first voyage to the Great Lakes, delivering a cargo of china clay to Muskegon, Michigan.
 In 1953, she delivered a cargo of pulpwood to Port Huron, Michigan.
 In 1958, Ringås was sold to a Greek owner and renamed Los Mayos.
 She was operated placed under the Panamanian Flag and operated under the management of Moa Navigation SA.
 Los Mayos visited the Great Lakes in 1958.
 She ran aground at Muskegon and was holed.

 In 1959, she was sold to C T Trapezountios, Monrovia, Liberia, and was renamed Francisco Morazan.
 She was operated by the West Indies Transport Company of New York and Monrovia and chartered to Interamerican Marine Operators, New York.